Papoel/Pasteur/UPDATE.md

 - Now the "Super Admin" can delete a messages from the user
 - Configuration Monolog for intercept error in PROD + deprecation message
 - Admin can delete registration
+- Command for add new user from terminal

 ### Changed